OpenLMLab/LEval/README.md

 If you are using LLaMa, we also support FlashAttention in inference which can save your gpu memory, please add the param `--flash`.

 #### Step 3.
 Evaluate the prediction file
-Based on the `--metric` passed in Step 2, you can choose one of the script from `Evaluation/auto_eval.py`,  `Evaluation/llm_eval.py`, and `Evaluation/web_human_eval.py`.
+Based on the `--metric` passed in Step 2, you can choose one of the scripts from `Evaluation/auto_eval.py`,  `Evaluation/llm_eval.py`, and `Evaluation/web_human_eval.py`.
 Then run the following command:
 ```
 python Evaluation/auto_eval.py --pred_file Predictions/exam_eval/<your model>/coursera.pred.jsonl
 ```